 Talking Rock is a tiny town located in the state of Georgia.
 With a population of 111 people and just one neighborhood, Talking Rock is the 497th largest community in Georgia.
 Talking Rock has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Talking Rock, where the median household income is $250,001.00.

-When you are in Talking Rock, you'll notice that it is more blue-collar than most other communities in America.
-37.75% of Talking Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Talking Rock is a blue-collar town, with 37.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Talking Rock is a town of managers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Talking Rock who work in business and financial occupations (45.70%), personal care services (3.97%), and management occupations (3.97%).

 One downside of living in Talking Rock, however, is that residents on average have to contend with a long commute, spending on average 49.30 minutes every day commuting to work.